 When growing parsley, you need to keep the soil moist and try not to let any mulch touch the stems to prevent rot from forming on the herb.
 There are two types of parsley, flat leaf and curly.
 Flat leaf parsley has a more vibrant flavor and often used in Italian recipes.

 Both flat leaf and curly parsley are great in soups, like Pasta Fagioli Soup, salads, stews, casserole and even omelets.
 You can also use it as a garnish.

 Rosemary is another great herb to grow and use for cooking.
 It's also great to grow in rock gardens!
 Make sure you give the plants enough room though as it can grow to four feet tall and spread that much as well.

-Mint is great in both savory and sweet recipes.
-We like it best in a glass of refreshing iced tea or lemonade all summer long.
 You can even pinch off the leaves and add it to ice cube trays and then fill the trays with water.
 Use the frozen ice cubes in drinks when you're entertaining.

 These are my favorite herbs to grow that I love to use for cooking all summer long.

 Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, click here.